 Stepping up to digital projection

-Systems integrator Eric Stiening, president of Experience Technology LLC in Bloomington, Ind., was called upon to consult with the Tivoli Theatre Board of Directors and other stakeholders on the project’s restoration.
+Systems integrator Eric Stiening, president of Experience Technology LLC in Bloomington, Indiana, was called upon to consult with the Tivoli Theatre Board of Directors and other stakeholders on the project’s restoration.
 Although Experience Technology specializes in residential audio, video and home automation, the company found its background and capabilities easily transferred to the historic Tivoli Theatre project.
-Stiening met with Stewart Filmscreen representatives during CEDIA Expo, a major residential electronic systems contractor show, and explained the scope of the project.
-Stiening knew Stewart Filmscreen as a leader in high quality, custom configured, application-specific projection screen solutions and felt confident the manufacturer would be the ideal partner to assist with the design of a dynamic entertainment space at the Tivoli Theatre for movies, stage plays and live events.
+Stiening met with Stewart Filmscreen representatives during the CEDIA Expo, a major residential electronic systems contractor show, and explained the scope of the project.
+Stiening knew Stewart Filmscreen as a leader in high-quality, custom-configured, application-specific, projection screen solutions and felt confident that the manufacturer would be the ideal partner to assist with the design of a dynamic entertainment space at the Tivoli Theatre for movies, stage plays and live events.

 Collaboration eases challenges

 Still, there was some trepidation on the part of Stiening, only because Experience Technology was primarily a residential home theater integration firm, but any fears were quickly alleviated in ongoing consultations with Stewart Filmscreen.
 “We talked about the possibilities for the projection screen solution and it was that one-on-one relationship I developed with Stewart Filmscreen that served as my launching pad to get involved more heavily in the design and implementation of the entire system at the Tivoli,” he says.